DeepLabCut/DeepLabCut/docs/standardDeepLabCut_UserGuide.md

+(single-animal-userguide)=
 # DeepLabCut User Guide (for single animal projects)

 This document covers single/standard DeepLabCut use.
-If you have a complicated multi-animal scenario (i.e., they look the same), then please see our [maDLC user guide](https://deeplabcut.github.io/DeepLabCut/docs/maDLC_UserGuide.html).
+If you have a complicated multi-animal scenario (i.e., they look the same), then please see our [maDLC user guide](multi-animal-userguide).

 To get started, you can use the GUI, or the terminal.
 See below.